riogu/henceforth/docs/reference/src/stack.md

 ## Stack manipulation builtins

 There are several keywords for working with the stack.
-These are denoted by the `@` prefix and work with the stack despite not being in a stack block.
+These are denoted by the `@` prefix and work with the stack despite not always being in a stack block.
 ```
 @pop // removes the argument from the stack
 @pop_all // removes everything from the stack